syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### ItemAppearing

 The `ItemAppearing` event is raised when the items are appearing in the view on scrolling, loading and navigating from one page to another page.
-[ItemAppearingEventArgs]((https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemAppearingEventArgs.html)) has the following members which provide the information of appearing Items.
+The [ItemAppearingEventArgs]((https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemAppearingEventArgs.html)) has the following members which provide the information of appearing Items.

 * **ItemData** - The underlying data associated with the appearing item